GreptimeTeam/docs/docs/reference/configuration.md

 This page describes methods for configuring GreptimeDB server settings.
 Configuration can be set in TOML file.

-When a parameter is absent in the configuration file, then the default value is used.
+The system assigns a default value for missing parameters in the configuration file.

 All sample configuration files are in the project's [config](https://github.com/GreptimeTeam/greptimedb/tree/develop/config) folder.